Zen Mountain Monastery

 Zen Mountain Monastery (or, Doshinji, meaning Temple of the Way of Reality) is a Zen Buddhist monastery and training center on a 220 acre forested property in the Catskill Mountains in Mount Tremper, New York.
 It was founded in 1980 by John Daido Loori originally as the Zen Arts Center.
 It combines the Rinzai and Sōtō Zen traditions, in both of which Loori received Dharma transmission.
 Loori's first dharma heir was Bonnie Myotai Treace, Sensei, who received shiho, or dharma transmission, from him in 1996.
 From Loori's death in October 2009 until January 2015, Zen Mountain Monastery had two teachers: Geoffrey Shugen Arnold and Konrad Ryushin Marchaj, who received Dharma transmission from Loori in 1997 and 2009, respectively.
-Since January 2015, the training at the Monastery has been led by Shugen Roshi, assisted by Ron Hogen Green, Sensei; Jody Hojin Kimmel, Sensei; and Vanessa Zuisei Goddard, Sensei (currently on leave).
+Since January 2015, the training at the Monastery has been led by Shugen Roshi, assisted by Ron Hogen Green, Sensei; Jody Hojin Kimmel, Sensei; and Vanessa Zuisei Goddard, Sensei (currently Guiding Teacher of Ocean Mind Sangha).

-Retreat center building
+History

-The monastery was originally built as Camp Wapanachki in the 1930s.
+The site the monastery is located on was originally established as Camp Wapanachki in the 1930s.
 The massive Arts and Crafts style stone and wood frame former retreat house and chapel was built in two phases between about 1935 and 1938.
 The four story "main house" is the earliest section.
 It contains living spaces, libraries, a small cellar and a large kitchen.
 The later section is built of bluestone and contains a dining hall and chapel.

-It was listed on the National Register of Historic Places in 1994.